deagon/vuetable-2-tutorial-wiki/lesson-15.md

-# Passing Props to MyVuetable
+# Passing Props to MyVuetable - Part 1

 So far, we have been building `MyVuetable` component by setting every properties inside the component itself, which is not very useful as a component.
 It should be generic enough so that we can reuse it somewhere else in our app.